appvirality/AppVirality-Android-SDK-2.0/README.md

 <H4>STEP 5 - Launching Growth Hack</H4>

 In-App referral growth hack can be launched in 3 different ways.
-You can use any/all of these 3 options to launch the growth hack.
+You can use any/all of these 3 options to launch the growth hack .

 ##### Option 1 - Launch from custom button i.e from "Invite Friends" or "Refer & Earn" button on your App menu